 Home for our Museum is a late Georgian house.
 It was both a family home and school accommodation before becoming a museum in the 1980's.
 Many original features remain and visitors can enjoy the garden with views across the Erewash Valley.

-Term time- We are open Tuesday, Thursday, Friday and Saturday 10am – 4pm (last entry at 3.30pm).
+In term time we are open Tuesday, Thursday, Friday and Saturday 10am – 4pm (last entry at 3.30pm).
 Due to the corona virus these hours have been altered.

 - Universal access toilet on site